- Demonstrate how to create and maintain a daily routine that meets the needs of the children

 2. Outdoor Time

 Like indoor free-choice time, outdoor time is also an important part of the day for children and youth.
 Outdoor time is similar to free-choice time as it often allows children and youth to direct their own play and learning and to follow their interests.
 But, unlike free-choice time indoors, outdoor time allows for greater opportunities to strengthen large muscles and to interact with the natural world.
-Research shows that children and youth who spend more time outdoors are more physically active and, therefore, are less likely to suffer from future health problems (Children and Nature Network, 2012).
+Research shows that children and youth who spend more time outdoors are more physically active and, therefore, are less likely to incur future health problems (Children and Nature Network, 2012).
 For school-age children and youth, the recommendation is to offer at least 30 minutes of outdoor time for every three-hour block of time in the program (Council on Accreditation).

 3. Small- or Large-Group Activities